bitstudio/zodiac_google/README.md

 ## Moment network

 ### Residue network

 Based on our setting, though residue net supposes to help resolve exploding/vanishing gradient issues.
 It's not good enough.

 ### Gated Residue network

 Based from LSTM, could represent residue network, higher expressive power.

 ## Implementation

 ### Tensorflow
 map_fn is slow.
 GPU utility drops there.

 ### TPU
 Can't do map_fn on TPU at all.
 This is the current limitation.
-We have to resort to pre-generate a lot of sample
+We have to resort to pre-generate a lot of sample beforehand.

 ## Results